-April is National Child Abuse Prevention Month!
-Founded in 1983, this annual observance focuses on increasing awareness and providing education and support to families in an effort to prevent child abuse across the United States.
+April is National Child Abuse Prevention Month.
+Initiated in 1983, this annual observance focuses on increasing awareness and providing education and support to families in an effort to prevent child abuse across the United States.

-According to the Centers for Disease Control and Prevention (CDC), an estimated 1 in 4 children experiences some form of child abuse in their lifetime.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 1 in 4 children experience some form of child abuse in their lifetime.
 Child abuse refers to the physical abuse, sexual abuse, emotional abuse, or neglect of a child under the age of 18.
-According to CDC, there were 676,000 reported cases of child abuse in the United States in 2016.
+It is estimated that the total lifetime economic burden associated with child maltreatment in the United States is $124 billion.